mfractor/mfractor.github.io/docs/legal/third-party-software.md

-!!! quote "Attribution to the third party software and libraries that are used in MFractor"
+!!! quote "Attribution to the third party software and libraries used by MFractor"

 ## Introduction

-This document lists the third party software and libraries that MFractor uses.
+This document lists the third party software and libraries used by MFractor.

 ## Third Party Attribution